Angel of the Winds Casino Resort: History

 A $44 million expansion to the casino was completed in December 2008, increasing the number of slot machines to 1,000 and the interior space to 57,000 sqft.
 A second, $27 million expansion completed in January 2015 added a five-story hotel with 125 rooms and a smoke shop.
+Angel of the Winds was marketed towards local residents and continued to grow despite competition from nearby casinos.
 The Angel of the Winds Casino and surrounding land formed the Stillaguamish Tribe's designated reservation, approved by the Bureau of Indian Affairs in 2014.

 In December 2017, the Stillaguamish Tribe signed a 10-year, $3.4 million naming rights deal to sponsor the Angel of the Winds Arena in Everett.

 The casino announced a $60 million expansion program in 2018, which will add 300,000 sqft of space, including more gaming space, a restaurant, and a parking garage for 575 vehicles.
-The first section of the expansion, an expanded gaming floor and bar, opened in September 2019, followed by a bowling alley and 8,800 sqft events center.
+The first section of the expansion, an expanded gaming floor and bar, opened in August 2019 alongside the three-story parking garage.
+They were followed a month later by a bowling alley and 8,800 sqft events center.
 The casino was closed for two months during the COVID-19 pandemic and became the first in Western Washington to reopen, doing so on May 13, 2020, with limited capacity and temperature checks.
 The casino also introduced a no-smoking policy for the entire building.

+Heritage Distilleries opened a bar and distillery inside the casino in October 2024.
+It is the first distillery to open in a Washington casino, under the provisions of a 2018 federal law that allowed tribes to distill alcohol on reservations.